A confiscation order is designed to force those deemed to have financially benefited from crime to repay what they have gained.

 Confiscation Order Appeals

-Once a certificate is issued, the defendant can then apply to the Crown Court for the balance remaining to be reduced.
-The court may lower the amount as much or as little as they deem fit.
-Should the amount be reduced by the court, the defendant’s default sentence could also be reduced as a result.
+In order for a successful confiscation order appeal, the defendant must first apply for a certificate of inadequacy from the High Court.
+Once this has been issued, the defendant will then be able to apply to the Crown Court for the balance remaining to be reissued.
+The court may then lower the amount by as much or as little as they deem fit.

 How to Pay a Confiscation Order